-Please click on the button below to subscribe and pay for the Garden Waste collection service.
+Follow the link below to subscribe and pay for the garden waste collection service.
 You will be directed to a secure external website run by Urbaser, our waste and recycling contractor.

 If you choose to sign up, your garden waste will be collected each fortnight from your brown bin.

-The next annual payment will cover collections from 1 August 2019 to 31 July 2020.
+The annual payment will cover collections from 1 October 2021 to 30 September 2022.

 You will be able to pay for up to two additional brown bins for garden waste at your property.